axanthos/orange3-textable/docs/doc/_build/_sources/import_text_file.rst.txt

 4. If needed, empty the list of imported files by clicking the **Clear all** button.
 5. Click the **Browse** button to open the file selection dialog.
-6. Select the files you want to import, making sure they all have the same encoding (you will be able to add files that have other encodings later), then close the file selection dialog by clicking **Ok**.
+6. Select the first file you want to import.
+Select the encoding that corresponds to your file (if unknown, choose auto-detect in **Encoding** ) .
-7. In the **Encoding** drop-down menu, select the encoding that corresponds to the set of selected files.
-8. Click the **Add** button to add the set of selected files to the list of imported files.
+7. Click the **Add** button to add your first file to the list of imported files.
-9. Repeat steps 5 to 8 for adding files in other encoding(s).
+8. Repeat steps 5 to 7 for adding all your files.

-10. Click the **Send** button (or make sure the **Send automatically** checkbox is selected).
+9. Click the **Send** button (or make sure the **Send automatically** checkbox is selected).
-11. A segmentation containing a segment covering each imported file's content is then available on the :ref:`Text Files` instance's output connections;
+10. A segmentation containing a segment covering each imported file's content is then available on the :ref:`Text Files` instance's output connections;
     to display or export it, see :ref:`Cookbook: Text output
     <cookbook_toc_text_output_ref>`.